-This week in Open House we take a tour through a beautifully thought out and sophisticatedly styled family home on the edge of Malvern, in Melbourne's leafy inner south east.
+This week in Open House we take a tour through a beautifully thought out and sophisticatedly designed modern manse style family home on the edge of Malvern, in Melbourne’s leafy inner south east.
 Sitting on what was once a tennis court for the estate the next door, this stately home has clearly been well loved and cared for over the years.
-With the family now all grown, the owners have made the decision to pass on the batten and hand over the house and its keys to a new family looking to create their own memories - living a lifestyle that just can't help but to be enjoyed.
+With the family now all grown, the owners have made the decision to pass on the batten and hand over the house and its keys to a new family looking to create their own memories – living a lifestyle that just can’t help but to be enjoyed.

 Who lives here?

 A family of 4, including two university students who although have moved out, keep threatening to move home!
 And Max the charismatic french bulldog.

 What do you love about your home and the area you live in?

 This house is in a wonderful location.
 It has the Glenferrie and Toorak Road trams at the doorstep and is a 5 minute walk to Kooyong train station.

 How would you describe your home’s style?

 The house was built in the seventies with generous rooms and free flowing living spaces capturing the light all through the day.
 Originally the structure of the house was added to about 15 years ago.
 We added a new kitchen and dining area with laundry, powder room and rear hall with easy access to the garage for getting the shopping into the house.

 What room do you love most at this time of the year?

 The cosy sitting room is lovely in winter when you can benefit from the northerly aspect and the open fireplace.